 Cannes is a great place in which to wander about.
 But keep an eye out for the walls.
 There are a number of impressive murals dotted about town, mostly related to movies.
 They start at the Gare Routière/Bus Station at Place Cornut-Gentille (near the town hall) and continue for a walk of 40 minutes or an hour.
 See if you can recognize Belmondo, Depardieu, Truffaut, Jean-Pierre Léaud, James Dean, Marilyn Monroe, Charlie Chaplin, Harold Lloyd, Bourvil or Jean Gabin.
-You can download a brochure here.
+You can find a map of the murals here.

 The Harbour or Vieux Port is a must-see on any visit to Cannes.
 There’s no doubt about it.
 It’s extremely easy to get to as well.
 All you have to do is walk about 10-15 minutes from the main train station.
 It’s also free to enter so that’s an added bonus.
 On the Harbour, you’ll find plenty of yachts and other fancy boats that you can admire, as well as lots of restaurants where you can grab a bite to eat or some drinks if you want.
 There is also a cruise boat that leaves from here daily.
 If you get lucky and happen to be there during the Cannes Film Festival, you’ll also witness the large cruise ships that come in to host all the celebrities.
 During the season, events such as fairs are also held close to the port.